-Please keep in mind that while the students are curious about your work, they are often somewhat nervous about being "guinea pigs."
+Please keep in mind that while the students are curious about your work, they are often somewhat nervous about being in a study.
 Your compliance with the following instructions and your considerate treatment of student volunteers will ensure that the participant pool works well.
 Your study should be a positive learning experience for them.
 Participants from the Department of Psychology participant pool must be 18 years of age or older on the day of your experiment.
-Experimenters are encouraged to ask participants if they are 18 or older.
-Exclude participants who are minors, because they cannot legally consent to participate in experiments.
+Please exclude participants who are minors because they cannot legally consent to participate in experiments.

 Step 1: Complete mandatory JMU training in Protection of Human Participants.

 JMU requires that all personnel who have any role in research involving humans must complete a web-based training package.
 View more information.

 Step 2: Seek approval for your project from the JMU Institutional Review Board (IRB)